TjMott/TjMott.Writer/README.md

 # BUILDING FROM SOURCE

 Building from source is pretty easy as long as you have Visual Studio 2022 Community Edition installed.
-Do a checkout from Git, open a shell or command prompt, cd into the src folder, and use dotnet publish.
+Do a checkout from Git, open a shell or command prompt, cd into the src/setup folder, and execute the appropriate publish script.

-1. Windows: `dotnet publish --configuration Release --os win --output win64`
-2. Linux: `dotnet publish --configuration Release --os linux --output linux64`

 # DEPENDENCIES